kubernetes-sigs/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 fork the IGW and change code.

 A simpler way to congigure the IGW is to use a text based configuration.
 This text is in YAML format and can either be in a file or specified in-line as a parameter.
 The configuration defines the set of plugins to be instantiated along with their parameters.
-Each plugin can also given a name, enabling the same plugin type to be instantiated multiple times, if needed.
+Each plugin can also be given a name, enabling the same plugin type to be instantiated multiple times, if needed.
 Also defined is a set of SchedulingProfiles, which determine the set of plugins to be used when scheduling a request.
 The set of plugins instantiated must also include a Profile Handler, which determines which SchedulingProfiles